mindmatters/viewr/README.md

     gem 'viewr'

-And then execute:
+and then execute:

     $ bundle install

-Or install it system-wide:
+Or install system-wide:

     $ gem install viewr

 ## Usage

-Place YAML Files containing descriptions of your views and functions into a folder, e.g. `db/views` and `db/functions` in a Rails project.
+Place YAML Files containing descriptions of your views and functions into two folder, e.g. `db/views` and `db/functions` in a Rails project.

 Example YAML file: